Business Management and Social Justice MRes

 How you'll learn

-You will be taught by a range of staff, all leading researchers in their fields.
-Guided independent study: when not attending timetabled classes, you will be expected to pursue your learning independently through self-directed study, including through guided reading, construction of research briefings, planning social media and mainstream media campaigns, review reports.
+When not attending timetabled classes, you will be expected to pursue your learning independently through self-directed study, including through guided reading, construction of research briefings, planning social media and mainstream media campaigns, and review reports.

-100% coursework, including briefings, social media campaigns, research overviews, and original research projects.
+This will include briefings, social media campaigns, research overviews, and original research projects.
 You will receive detailed feedback on coursework, including one-to-one meetings to discuss drafts and identify strengths and areas for improvement.
-We aim to provide feedback on coursework within 20 working days.

 Campus and facilities